How Do I Clean My Piano?

 What is an RPT?

 A Registered Piano Technician (RPT) has passed a series of rigorous examinations on the maintenance, repair, and tuning of pianos.
 Only RPTs are authorized by The Piano Technicians Guild to display the logo containing the words “Registered Piano Technician”.
 CLICK HERE for a full definition.
-Or here to for my personal RPT Page.

 How often does a piano need to be tuned?